skx/overseer/README.md

 Because overseer is executed in a distributed fashion tests are not executed as they are parsed/read, instead they are inserted into a redis-queue.
-A worker, or number of workers, then poll that queue fetching/executing jobs as they become available.
+A worker, or number of workers, poll the queue fetching & executing jobs as they become available.

 In small-scale deployments it is probably sufficient to have a single worker, and all the software running upon a single host.
 For a larger number of